 Arriving in America – 1607 to 1699

-This list tracks arrivals, transportations, and first appearances in North America and the Caribbean of the following families: Gold, Gould, Golden, Goldin, Golding, Goulden, Goulding and Goldman, Gouldman.
+This list tracks arrivals, transportations, and first appearances in North America and the Caribbean of the following families: Gelding, Gold, Gould, Golden, Goldin, Golding, Goulden, Goulder, Goulding, Goldman, and Gouldman.

 There are obvious challenges to documenting when someone immigrated first to America, and to whom they are related.